-- a.
-1st Internal: Business understanding, methodology and market understanding (30 ECTS) - b.
-1st External: Tactical and operational marketing for BtB and BtC (30 ECTS) - c.
-2nd Internal: Internationalisation (10 ECTS) - d.
-3rd Internal: Elective element 1 (10 ECTS) - e.
-4th Internal: Elective element 2 (10 ECTS) - f.
-5th Internal: Internship exam (15 ECTS) - g.
-2nd External: Exam for the final exam-project (15 ECTS)
+- 1. 1st Internal: Business understanding, methodology and market understanding (30 ECTS) - 2.
+1st External: Tactical and operational marketing for BtB & BtC (30 ECTS) - 3.
+2nd Internal: Internationalisation (10 ECTS) - 4.
+3rd Internal: Elective element 1 (10 ECTS) - 5.
+4th Internal: Elective element 2 (10 ECTS) - 6.
+5th Internal: Internship exam (15 ECTS) - 7.
+2nd External: Exam for the final exam project (15 ECTS)

 The students are tested in several programme elements in the same exam.
-In exam a, b and c, continuous assessment activities will be used.
 Each exam will be indicated with a single mark on the diploma.
 See the table below for the timing of exams.
-The continuous assessment activities and themes are included in the subject descriptions available on Study Update, under the applicable semesters.

 It is always the responsibility of the student to ensure that they have internet access during the exam and that their computer is functional.
-Students must bring their own USB stick.
+Students must bring their own memory stick.